FelixBotscher/FelixBotscher/README.md

 - 👋 Hi, I’m @FelixBotscher
-- 👀 I’m interested in software development, embedded systems, IoT and sports.
+- 👀 I’m interested in Software Development, Embedded Systems, IoT, Cyber Security and Sports.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on old projects where I have to fix some bugs.
+- 💞️ I’m looking to upload old projects where I have to fix some bugs.

 <!---
 FelixBotscher/FelixBotscher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.